The High Cost of the 'Standard' Dynamics 365 Implementation

 The Partner Paradox: Choosing Expertise Over Brand Name

-Choosing the wrong implementation partner is one of the most expensive mistakes an organization can make when deploying a Microsoft Dynamics 365 ERP system, and it happens far more often than vendors will admit.
+Choosing the wrong implementation partner is one of the most expensive mistakes an organization can make when deploying Microsoft Dynamics 365, and it happens far more often than vendors will admit.

 The allure of a large, brand-name consultancy is understandable.
 Big logos signal safety.
 But as Synoptek notes, a primary driver of failed implementations is the absence of a partner who can genuinely bridge technical configuration with business strategy.
 Brand recognition doesn't close that gap, vertical expertise does.